 Based on the type of filter field, AXDRAFT provides the following conditional logic to your filters:

 - For date picker: you can choose to show documents created before, after, or on the chosen date, or specify a date range and only display documents created within this period.

 - For input value: you can choose to show documents that either contain, don’t contain, completely match your search criteria inside the defined metadata type.

 Adding metadata to your document

-AXDRAFT document automation software will then ask you to enter the values.
-When done, just click ‘Apply’ and the new metadata will be set up for your document.
+AXDRAFT contract automation software will then ask you to enter the values.
+When done, just click ‘?Apply’ and the new metadata will be set up for your document.

 On the Storage page, you will also get a smart search box that allows you to enter any value and search inside the name of your document, the entire text of your document, or search by tag.

 Say, you want to find the MSA document.
 To do that, just enter ‘?MSA’, select search by name, and there you have it.